n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

     }
 ```

 Our goal is to modify the debugA and debugB values.
-So we will set a breakpoint on line 79 and 80 of this code.
+So we will set a breakpoint on lines 79 and 80 of this code.

 ![Untitled](/assets/lldb04.png)